coinbase-samples/advanced-sdk-ts/README.md

-# Coinbase Advanced API Typescript SDK
+# Coinbase Advanced API TypeScript SDK

 Welcome to the Coinbase Advanced API Typescript SDK.
-This typescript project was created to allow coders to easily plug into the [Coinbase Advanced API](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome).
+This typescript project was created to allow developers to easily plug into the [Coinbase Advanced API](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome).

-For more information on all the available REST endpoints, see the [API Reference](https://docs-cdp-advanced-trade-preview.cbhq.net/advanced-trade/reference/retailbrokerageapi_getaccounts).
+For more information on all the available REST endpoints, see the [API Reference](https://docs.cdp.coinbase.com/advanced-trade/reference/retailbrokerageapi_getaccount).

 ---